Cookware

 refrigerate, bake and serve in the same dish.

-Glass is inert,
+Glass is inert, meaning

-there is with
+with

-plastics and even
+plastics and even some

-some metals (for example, cast iron leaches iron into foods).
+metals (for example, cast iron leaches iron into foods).
 There are also no

 reactions with foods, such as acids.